Equivariant Degenerations of Plane Curve Orbits

 As in the proof of \cite[Theorem 12.5]{FML},

 so $[z^1][F(z)^1]\overline{L}(z,\ldots,z)$ simplifies to

 \end{proof}

 In the case all the multiplicities are all one, the formula in \Cref{points} simplifies.
-We will also give a direct proof by slow projection. \begin{cor} In the setting of \Cref{points} if each $m_i=1$, then
+We will also give a direct proof by slow projection immediately after this corollary. \begin{cor} In the setting of \Cref{points} if each $m_i=1$, then $n=d$, and

 \end{cor}